09 Apr Optimal Salary 2019/2020

 This will be the case in a one-man company where the employee is the sole director (or where the employment allowance is used up elsewhere).
 For the purposes of this illustration, we are assuming that the director has no other income besides his salary and dividends and that the personal allowance is fully available.

 The director’s salary that can be paid free of NICs is equal to the lower of the primary and secondary threshold — for 2019/20, this is equal to £8,632 a year.
-At this level, the salary can also be paid free of tax (as it is covered by the personal allowance).
+This means the optimum director’s salary 2019/20 can also be paid free of tax (as it is covered by the personal allowance).
 The salary is deductible for corporation tax purposes (generating a tax saving for the company of £1,640).

 From April 2019 onwards, the optimal salary for the sole director is £719.33 per month (it does not attract any tax or N.I Contribution) and anything on top can be withdrawn in terms of the dividends from the company.
 A salary of £8,632 will still give you a qualifying year for state pension entitlement.

 Please note, Transfers for dividends into your personal account should always be made separately from salary payments.

 Scenario 2 – Employment allowance is available – where a company has more than one employee

 This will be the case if there is more than one employee (or the only employee is not also a director).
 It is assumed that the employment allowance is not fully utilized elsewhere (if you have other employees whose salaries utilize the entire allowance, then you want to pay yourself the figure from scenario 1).